Problems With Brick Veneer

 No Expansion Joints

-This is only an issue with real brick veneer and not thin brick.
-And it’s another example of poor installation being one of the leading problems with brick veneer.
+This is another example of poor installation being one of the leading problems with brick homes.

-Real brick veneer undergoes some amount of expansion during the first few years a wall is built.
-It’s also subject to some short term expansion and contraction due to exposure from the elements.
+Real brick walls have some amount of expansion during the first few years a wall is built.
+They’re also subject to some short term expansion and contraction due to exposure from the elements.
 Most bricks are designed so that an annual temperature differential of 100° F will allow for an expansion of approximately 5/8-inch in a 100′ long wall.
 To allow for this natural expansion and contraction you need expansion joints.
 They help prevent cracks and eventual water damage.

 Expansion joints should be filled with a closed cell backer rod and then sealed with an approved sealant.
 Under no circumstances should expansion joints be filled with mortar or wood.